 If you want unlimited use of an image, communicate this with the designer, so they know to acquire exclusive rights for graphics.
 In addition, put it in writing that you own the rights to the final design.

-To create a good working relationship with your new hire, you need to be clear from the get-go what you expect from them and set the tone for your working relationship.
+To create a good working relationship with your new hire, you need to be clear from the get-go about what you expect from them and set the tone for your working relationship.

 The key to building a good relationship with a freelancer is communication.
 Decide on your preferred method of communication by email, telephone, or communications tools like Slack or Skype.
 For a more streamlined approach, look to collaboration software like Google docs, or set up a Trello board so all parties can clarify the work in progress.